westlab/Plugfest-2020/PITCHME.md

   - Publish TEDS *with retain flag*
   /plugfest/ModeName/SensorName/TEDS
   /plugfest/ModeName/SensorName/METATEDS
-  - Use Keep-Alive-Timer (PINGREQ/PINGRESQ Message) [Opt-A]
+  [Opt-A] Use Keep-Alive-Timer (PINGREQ/PINGRESQ Message) (We need to check whether the timer expires.
-  (We need to check whether the timer expires.
   In this case, WILL is helpful.)
   OR
-  - Subscribe PING topic with similar way of Option B [Opt-A’]
+  [Opt-A’] Subscribe PING topic with similar way of Option B
   plugfest/ModeName/SensorName/ALIVE
 - Application
   - Subscribe TEDS by method [Opt-A]